BackTable / OBGYN / Podcast / Episode #15

 Dr. Mark Hoffman

-Dr. Mark Hoffman is an OBGYN and minimally invasive gynecologic surgeon with University of Kentucky Healthcare.
+Dr. Mark Hoffman is a minimally invasive gynecologic surgeon at the University of Kentucky.

 Dr. Ian Fields completed a fellowship in Female Pelvic Medicine & Reconstructive Surgery and received a Master of Clinical Research degree from Oregon Health & Sciences University.
 His research focuses on changes in the urinary microbiome and their association with lower urinary tract symptoms.